-Trustees' report For the Year Ended 31 August 2019
+Trustees' report For the Year Ended 31 August 2020

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2018 to 31 August 2019.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year/period 1st September 2019 to 31 August 2020.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 4 to 11 serving a catchment area in Ashford, Kent.
-It has a pupil capacity of 420 and had a roll of 422 in the school census on 16th May 2019.
+It has a pupil capacity of 420 and had a roll of 421 in the school census on 16th January 2020.